barryclark/jekyll-now/_posts/2020-09-26-Angel-investing-Part-1.md

 The letter P stands for the **What** of the business In product management (link) lingo this is the user **Problem** that it solves In other words, how would one describe the business in a couple of sentences?

+In very early ventures
+the idea is one of the most important bits to be accepted to an [accelerator][45]

 This can be further broken down in 2 parts.